GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 Configuration should as a result be placed into the script file itself.

-By default the group authorisation code is always executed in the context of the first interpreter created by Python, ie., '%{GLOBAL}', and always in the Apache child processes, never in a daemon process.
+By default the group authorisation code is always executed in the context of the main Python interpreter, ie., '%{GLOBAL}', and always in the Apache child processes, never in a daemon process.
 The interpreter can be overridden using the 'application-group' option to the script directive.

 Host Access Controls
 --------------------